Eiffel Tower: Skip-the-Line Tickets, Hours, and Tips (Updated for 2026)

 RER C (Champ de Mars station)

-Stairs or elevator at the Eiffel Tower?
+Stairs or elevator?
 Price comparison and queues

 Elevator to the summit (3rd floor) About 35.30 euros For those who want to reach as high as possible.